 Incorporating as an LLC can be just as valuable for foreign businesses as it is for American companies.
 Let’s take a look at some key LLC tax details for international founders who are interested in expanding to the US.

-One key tax advantage of LLCs is that they pass-through entities.
+One key tax advantage of LLCs is that they are pass-through entities.
 This means that business income is exempt from conventional corporate taxes.
-Instead, all income is treated as the personal income of the members of that LLC.

 As the owner of a foreign LLC, you may or may not need to pay taxes in the United States.
 In many cases, foreign LLC owners can pay all taxes in their home country.
 Next, we’ll explain how to determine whether your LLC will be responsible for US taxes.